UW-Hydro/VIC/README.txt

 Bug Fixes:
 ----------

+Incorrect handling of user-supplied tskc (cloud fraction) for LW_CLOUD==LW_CLOUD_DEARDORFF

+	Files Affected:

+	calc_longwave.c
+	mtclim_vic.c

+	Description:

+	Previous versions of VIC (before 4.1.2) used a full-sky longwave formulation taken from two formulas in the Bras hydrology text.
+For the new Deardorff full-sky longwave formulation, the dependence on cloud fraction is different from the old Bras formulation.
+In 4.1.2 (and 4.1.2.a-b), the new Deardorff formulation did not account for the possibility of user-supplied cloud fraction; if the user supplied cloud fraction as an input forcing, the resulting longwave was wrong.
+This has been fixed.

+Changed default settings of MTCLIM_SWE_CORR and LW_TYPE to reflect best general settings

+	Files Affected:

+	initialize_global.c
+	global.param.sample

+	Description:

+	In light of the findings of Bohn et al. (2012), we have changed the default setting of MTCLIM_SWE_CORR to FALSE and of LW_TYPE to LW_PRATA.
+These settings give forcing estimates that are less biased in general.

 Vapor pressure set to 0 if user supplies (QAIR or REL_HUMID) + PRESSURE as input forcings instead of vapor pressure.